-2 Background and related work
+2 Background and Related Work

 This section describes the background of scheduling rigid parallel jobs and reviews some related work.
-We start with a brief description of the different scheduling flavors and strategies in Section 2.0.1.
-In Section 2.0.2, we discuss the simpler offline problem, where all jobs are known statically and available initially.
+We start with a brief description of the different scheduling flavors and strategies in Section 2.1.
+In Section 2.2, we discuss the offline problem, where all jobs are known statically and available initially.
 Taking job failures into account calls for a dynamic schedule, because re-executions are decided on-the-fly after the completion of each job.
-We then review the online problem, where jobs are presented dynamically to the scheduler in Section 2.1.
-Our problem with job failures is harder than the offline problem, and is different from the online problem with jobs submitted at arbitrary but fixed release times.
-Practical schedulers often use reservation and backfilling, and we review related work in this area in Section 2.2.
-Finally, with failures, job execution times are no longer deterministic, and we review scheduling strategies for stochastic jobs in Section 2.3.
+We then review the online problem, where jobs are presented dynamically to the scheduler in Section 2.3.
+Our problem with job failures is harder than the offline problem, and is different from the online problem where jobs are submitted at arbitrary but fixed release times.
+Practical schedulers often use reservation and backfilling, and we review related work in this area in Section 2.4.
+Finally, with failures, job execution times are no longer deterministic, and we review scheduling strategies for stochastic jobs in Section 2.5.

-2.0.1 Different scheduling flavors and strategies
+2.1 Different Scheduling Flavors and Strategies